playcanvas/editor-mcp-server/README.md

 ## Installation

-Run `npm install` to install all dependencies
+Run `npm install` to install all dependencies.

 ### Chrome Extension